cathug/crisis-des/readme.md

 In preparation for journal submissions, in the code all variables containing the prefix or suffix `helpseeker` are replaced with the term `user`.

-Diagram formatting is slightly revised.
+Diagram formatting has been revised.
 Pandas and Numpy libraries are used to speed up multiprocessing during bootstrap.
-Interarrivals folder now contains the last three months of interarrival data from Sep 2020 to Nov 2020.
+Interarrivals folder contains the **actual** interarrival data from Nov 2020, which can be used to simulate approximate manpower needed to handle users for the paper.

-Timestamps now account for HKT.
-The older version of the interarrivals file, designed for previous iterations of the `ServiceOperation` Class, has been removed from the repository since February 2021.
+In earlier iterations, interarrivals times were generated from a list of mean interarrivals, read in from a csv file.
+This version has been been phased out and removed from the repository since March 2021.

-With multiprocessing implemented to run the simulation, in `queue_simulation.py` and `queue_simulation2.py` the renege time and chat time distributions have been revised to follow the log normal and gamma distributions, allowing simulations to better emulate actual SO conditions.
+With multiprocessing implemented to run the simulation, in `queue_simulation.py` the renege time and chat time distributions have been revised to follow the gamma distribution, allowing simulations to better emulate actual SO conditions.

+`ServiceOperation.assign_interarrival_time()` has been rewritten to allow sequence of arrivals to be generated using the thinning algorithm.
+It can a **long time** to produce results, so when thinning is specified, please lower the number of bootstrap iterations when simulating results.

+The layouts and diagrams in `queue_interarrival_service_duration_exploration.ipynb` have been revised.
+All diagrams have been updated for the preparation of the paper.